Rogdham/pyzstd/index.rst

         This feature will be available in next release, pyzstd verion > 0.14.3.

-    Pyzstd module supports dynamically linking to zstd library, the zstd source code in ``lib`` folder will be ignored.
+    Pyzstd module supports dynamically linking to zstd library, then the zstd source code in ``lib`` folder will be ignored.

         * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
+        * Support zstd library downgrade, for example v1.4.9 at compile-time, v1.4.0 at run-time.
+(Tested on Windows 10)
         * Before zstd v1.5.0, ZSTD_MULTITHREAD macro is not defined by default.
 So :ref:`multi-threaded compression<mt_compression>` may not be used in system provided zstd library, in this case pyzstd module will perform single-threaded compression and issue a ``RuntimeWarning``.

     On Linux, dynamically link to zstd library provided by system:

     .. sourcecode:: shell

-        # build pyzstd module and install
+        # build and install
-        python3 setup.py --dynamic-link-zstd install
+        sudo python3 setup.py --dynamic-link-zstd install
+        # build a redistributable wheel
+        python3 setup.py --dynamic-link-zstd bdist_wheel

     On Windows, there is no system-wide zstd library.
 Pyzstd module can dynamically link to a DLL library, modify ``setup.py``: